 Xray of clavicle along with arm should be done to rule out any fracture.
 Computed tomography myelography is the most sensitive radiographic study to detect nerve root injuries.
 High-resolution MRI is the best imaging study available for evaluating neonatal brachial plexus palsy.

 Electrodiagnostic studies are used as an extension of the physical examination and can provide data on the severity and timing of the injury.

 Treatment of Klumpke Palsy

-For the first two weeks, arm can be fixed across the child’s chest by pinning of his/her clothing to provide more comfort.
-Few others recommend earlier range of motion exercises.
+For the first two weeks, the arm can be fixed across the child’s chest by pinning of his/her clothing to provide more comfort.
+Few others recommend the earlier range of motion exercises.
 A splint may be used to maintain proper wrist alignment and reduce the risk of progressive contractures.

 In older children, activities that involve both limbs like swimming, basketball, climbing etc. should be encouraged.

 Physical therapy is both for children being managed conservatively, as well as for children who require surgical intervention.

 If some strength has not returned to the affected muscles by the time the baby is 3 – 6 months old, surgery may be considered.